dougeby/IntuneDocs/intune/early-edition.md

 ## Notices

+### Device and app management integration <!-- 677972 -->

+Now that Intune’s mobile device management (MDM) and mobile application management (MAM) are both accessible from the Azure portal, Intune started integrating the IT admin experience around application and device management.
+These changes are geared to simplify your device and app management experience.

+·         Learn more about the MDM and MAM changes announced in the [Intune support team blog](https://blogs.technet.microsoft.com/intunesupport/2017/09/19/support-tip-setting-up-communication-between-mam-managed-and-mdm-managed-apps/).

 ### Apple to require updates for Application Transport Security <!--748318-->
 Beginning in Spring 2017, Apple has announced that they will enforce specific requirements for Application Transport Security (ATS).
 ATS is used to enforce stricter security on all app communications over HTTPS.
 This change impacts Intune customers using the iOS Company Portal apps.
 Review our [Intune support blog](https://aka.ms/compportalats) for more details.